The Total Rank Conjecture in Characteristic Two: The Total Rank Conjecture in Characteristic 2

 where $e_{HK}$ denotes the Hilbert-Kunz multiplicity, which is known to be positive (see \cite[Chapter 7.3]{RobertsBook}).
 If $H_0(P) = 0$ then $P$ is quasi-isomorphic to the suspension of a tiny complex $P'$.
 By the New Intersection Theorem, we must have $H_0(P') \ne 0$, so that $h_1^\infty(P) = h_0^\infty(P') > 0$ by the previous case. \end{proof}

 Theorem \ref{thmB} raises the question of what can be said about the total Betti number of an arbitrary object $P \in\Perf^\fl(R)$ for rings of characteristic $2$.
-Unlike the case when $\chr(k) \ne 2$, we know of no counter-example to the conjecture that $\beta(P) \geq 2^{\dm(R)}$ for any such $P$.
+Unlike the case where $\chr(k) \ne 2$, we know of no counterexample to the conjecture that $\beta(P) \geq 2^{\dm(R)}$ for any such $P$.
 We close with a result concerning complexes that are ``two terms longer'' than tiny complexes, which we view as giving additional evidence that $\beta(P) \geq 2^{\dm(R)}$ might hold in general:

 \begin{thm} Suppose $R$ is a complete local ring of characteristic $2$ and dimension $d$ with a perfect residue field, and assume

 is an object of $\Perf^\fl(R)$ concentrated in degrees $[0, d +2]$.
 Then there is an inequality